 A comprehensive list can be found here (also included in the download above):

 If you add a Biomarker name different from something Heads Up will expect, the unknown Biomarker will land in the Other section at the bottom of the Lab Results page.
 The best reason to use the expected Biomarker names is so the results show in the correct categories.
-This will organize the results nicely and make it much easier for review.
+This will organize the results nicely and make them much easier to review.

 In the example below, we are going to add a Basic Lipid Panel to our test clients:

 It’s important to note that extra cells, as seen in the spreadsheet image above, can cause an issue with the upload, so remove any cells that aren’t being used so your spreadsheet looks like the example below: